Convoy JW 58

-Convoy JW 58 was an Arctic convoy sent from Great Britain by the Western Allies to aid the Soviet Union during World War II.
+Convoy JW 58 was an Arctic convoy sent from Britain by the Western Allies to aid the Soviet Union during World War II.
 It sailed in March 1944, reaching the Soviet northern ports in early April.
 All ships arrived safely.
 JW 58 was attacked by German U-boat and aircraft but suffered no losses.
 Three U-boats were destroyed and six aircraft were shot down during these operations.

 Ships

 The convoy consisted of 47 merchant ships which departed from Loch Ewe on 27 March 1944.
 It also included the US cruiser USS Milwaukee, which was being transferred to the Soviet navy as part of an agreement over the disposal of the surrendered Italian fleet.
 The convoy was joined from Iceland by three more ships en route from North America.
 Close escort was provided by a force led by Lt.Cdr Lambton in the destroyer HMS Westcott.
 The force comprised two other destroyers and three corvettes.
 The force was supported by two escort carriers, HMS Activity and HMS Tracker, which travelled with the convoy, and an "Ocean escort" of 17 fleet destroyers led by R.Adm.
 Frederick Dalrymple-Hamilton in the cruiser HMS Diadem.
 JW 58 was joined by the 2nd Support Group (2 SG) the navy's most successful anti-submarine warfare group, consisting of five sloops led by Capt.
 Frederick Walker, in HMS Starling.
 The convoy was accompanied initially by local escort groups from Britain and Iceland, joined later by a local escort group from Murmansk.
 Distant cover was provide by ships of the Home Fleet which were engaged in Operation Tungsten, an air strike against the German battleship Tirpitz anchored in Alta fjord.
 These were the battleships HMS Duke of York and HMS Anson, the carrier HMS Victorious, cruiser HMS Belfast and six destroyers under the command of Vice-Admiral Bruce Fraser.